jailjones/katacoda-scenarios/session-02-Angus/volumes-step1.md

+Examine the provided spec-pod-with-volume.yaml file:

+`cat spec-pod-with-volume.yaml`{{execute}}

-Examine the pod-emptyDir-volume.yaml file.
-This contains the same configuration for a Pod with two Containers, but a Volume has been added and configured for both Containers.
+This spec contains the same configuration for a Pod with two Containers, but a Volume has been added and configured to attach to both Containers.

-`cat pod-emptyDir-volume.yaml`{{execute}}
+Note that each Container will use the same Volume, but with different paths.
+The NGINX Container will mount the Volume at `/usr/share/nginx/html`, which means that NGINX will serve content from the root of the Volume.
+Additionally, the shell Container has a command to initialize the Volume with a simple index.html file.

 Send the spec to the kubernetes cluster with kubectl:

-`kubectl apply -f pod-emptyDir-volume.yaml`{{execute}}
+`kubectl apply -f spec-pod-with-volume.yaml`{{execute}}

+Now examine the newly-created pods:

 `kubectl get pods`{{execute}}

-If the Pod is in any state other than `Ready`, wait and retry the `get pods` command until all the Containers are up and running.
+If the Pod is in any state other than `Running`, wait and retry the `get pods` command until all the Containers are up and running.

 ```
 NAME                            READY   STATUS  RESTARTS   AGE
-pod-emptyDir-volume   2/2     Running   0          29s
+pod-with-volume                 2/2     Running 0          12s
 ```

-Once the Pod is Ready, take a closer look using the `kubectl describe` command:

-`kubectl describe pod pod-emptyDir-volume`{{execute}}